angelorodem/GamblingCTF/README.md

 # Online Gambling CTF
 Someone told you about an hidden online gambling game, you gotta prove 'em you are a really good gambler too!

-If you can, please use the Linux executable, windows cmd/pws does not support colors and will show alot of trash.
+**If you can, please use the Linux executable**, windows cmd/pws does not support colors and will show alot of trash.

 ## Rules:
 * No brute-forcing is needed to solve the flags.